Shubhiuni16/Udacity_frontendNanoDegree_project3/README.md

 ### After entering the file directory in terminal run 'node server.js' command.
 This will initiate port 8000.
 On opening localport:8000 in browser user will be able to view the project.

 Currently it takes zip code of India provision only.
-So, execute accordingly.